Short Description Concerning the Squidex Architecture.

 Although this approach adds a lot of complexity to the system it also has a lot of advantages:

-- 1.You have a history of all your changes.
+- 1.There's a history of all changes.

 Squidex is based on the following frameworks and tools: